sqlrsync/docs/alternatives.md

 Set up: [Download](https://litestream.io/install) and install Litestream, create an S3 bucket, secure and set retention policies,

-Simiarly:
+Similarly:

-- Both allow restoring a SQLite Database to a historic moment in time
+- Both allow restoring a SQLite Database to a historic moment in tim
-- ?
-Requires the database to be offline to set up
 - Requires setting up, securing, and paying for an S3 storage bucket
 - Streams all changes to the database to S3 and will use more storage space than SQLRsync
 - Uses